eparadis/stack/notes.markdown

 + add some way to add inline comments: first char of line is '#'
 + non-parsed comments in .st files! (simply ignore in initial file load)
 + parse several files passed as command line arguments
++ write command which could write to file handles or digital port
 ## TODO
-- file I/O would be good, especially if it could be later adapted to digital port I/O
 - add a standard library of definitions to load on startup, or a way to source outside files
 - fix dumb parsing bugs (negative number literals, words like '2dup')
 - anonymous words aka blocks (what use case does this make easier?)